 - Prepare jackfruit carnitas, or use store-bought pulled jackfruit.
-Make the guacamole and salsa roja, and shred your vegan cheese.
-Use homemade or store-bought corn tortillas.
+Make the guacamole and salsa roja, then shred the cheese.
+Make your own corn tortillas or use store-bought tortillas.

 - Heat oil in a cast-iron skillet over medium.
 Place 1 corn tortilla down and add a layer of cheese, then meat, then more cheese.
 Top everything with another tortilla.

 - Cook on the first side for 2-3 minutes, then flip and continue cooking until the cheese is melted to your liking.
-Transfer to a serving plate while you finish cooking the rest of your mulitas.
+Transfer to a serving plate while you finish cooking the rest.

 - Optional ingredients are not reflected in the price or calories of our recipes.